-- Symptomatic persons who are tested for COVID-19 but where the virus is not detected should continue self-isolation up until 48 hours after their symptoms have resolved.
-This is to reduce the spread of infection because they may have another viral illness. - Their close contacts can stop restricting their movements, and follow current government advice, straight away.
+- Symptomatic persons who are tested and the virus is not detected should continue self-isolation up until 48 hours after their symptoms have resolved.
+This is to reduce the spread of infection because they may have another viral illness. - Any close contacts can stop restricting their movements, and follow current government advice, straight away.